aeslaughter/moose/docs/content/utilities/moosedown/index.md

 span many lines.
 The continuation is specified by indenting the content to be included within the item by two spaces.

-!devel! spec caption=Lists can contain other markdown content.
+!devel! example caption=Lists can contain other markdown content.
 - Item with code
   Content can be contained within a list, all valid MooseDown syntax can be used.